wagood/laralist/README.md

 * Lara [Reserve](https://github.com/shayan-yousefi/lara-reserve) Is a Laravel Package To Adds a Reservation feature to the laravel models.
 [Tutorial](https://dev.to/shayan-yousefi/creating-a-reservation-system-in-laravel-with-lara-reserve-a-step-by-step-guide-26nf)

 * A Fluent Builder For [Schema.org](https://github.com/spatie/schema-org) Types And ld+json Generator
+* [Splade](https://splade.dev/) provides a super easy way to build Single Page Applications (SPA) using standard Laravel Blade templates, enhanced with renderless Vue 3 components.
+In essence, you can write your app using the simplicity of Blade, and besides that magic SPA-feeling, you can sparkle it to make it interactive.
 * [Spreadsheet translations](https://github.com/orkhanahmadov/spreadsheet-translations) for Laravel create translation files from spreadsheet.
 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)